awsdocs/amazon-aurora-user-guide/doc_source/DBActivityStreams.Overview.md

 ![\[Database Activity Streams\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-das.png)

-## Asynchronous and synchronous mode<a name="DBActivityStreams.Overview.sync-mode"></a>
+## Asynchronous and synchronous mode for database activity streams<a name="DBActivityStreams.Overview.sync-mode"></a>

-You can choose to have the database session handle activity events in either of the following modes:
+You can choose to have the database session handle database activity events in either of the following modes:
 + **Asynchronous mode** – When a database session generates an activity stream event, the session returns to normal activities immediately\.
 In the background, the activity stream event is made a durable record\.
 If an error occurs in the background task, an RDS event is sent\.
 This event indicates the beginning and end of any time windows where activity stream event records might have been lost\.

   Asynchronous mode favors database performance over the accuracy of the activity stream\.